jenitehan/tasty_backend_page/README.md

 If you are using this module without the Tasty Backend Installation Profile you will find that it does not change the current Basic Page into a Tasty Backend one.
 Here are a few options on how to remedy this.

-* Change the machine name of the current content type to something other than **page**.
+* Change the machine name of the current content type to something other than **page** then install.
+* Delet the content type with teh machine name **page** then install
 * Change the machine name of the content type to be createdd to something other than **page**.
 To do this fork this project and replace the four instances of **'page'** with you new machine name, maybe **'tasty_page'**.
 You may also want to change the name of the content type to something other than **'Basic page'**.
 Just replace the one instance of **'Basic page'** with something else, maybe **'Tasty Backend page'**